Rubric (academic)

-In US education terminology, a rubric is "a scoring guide used to evaluate the quality of students' constructed responses".
-Put simply, it is a set of criteria for grading assignments.
-Rubrics usually contain evaluative criteria, quality definitions for those criteria at particular levels of achievement, and a scoring strategy.
-They are often presented in table format and can be used by teachers when marking, and by students when planning their work.
-In UK education, the rubric is the set of instructions at the head of an examination paper.
+In the realm of US education, a rubric is a "scoring guide used to evaluate the quality of students' constructed responses" according to James Popham.
+In simpler terms, it serves as a set of criteria for grading assignments.
+Typically presented in table format, rubrics contain evaluative criteria, quality definitions for various levels of achievement, and a scoring strategy.
+They play a dual role for teachers in marking assignments and for students in planning their work.